oVirt/ovirt-site/source/release/3.5.4/index.html.md

 ### oVirt Hosted Engine HA

-* Unexpected Migration of HostedEngine
+* /var/log/messages is spammed with hosted engine errors on RHEV-H 3.5.4
- - /var/log/messages is spammed with hosted engine errors on RHEV-H 3.5.4
+ - Switch to Hosted Engine TUI menu so slowly due to failed to connect to broker

 ### oVirt Hosted Engine Setup